Want your MIDI drums to sound more like the real thing? There are a number of techniques you can use to become a drum programming expert.

 Tip #12: Use Parallel Compression

 Pro mixers use parallel compression all the time while mixing drums.
-So putting some on your drums help make them sound more realistic!
+So putting some on your software kit help it sound more realistic!

 To use parallel compression, put a send on your drum bus that sends to an aux track.
 Then put a compressor on that aux track.